 Leighton Park School offers a limited number of scholarships and bursaries to students and their families to support the payment of school fees.

-Academic, art and design, drama, music and sport scholarships can be given to students when they enter year 7 and year 9.
+Academic, art and design, drama, music and sport scholarships are awarded to students when they enter Year 7 and Year 9.
 These scholarships typically last throughout the student’s time at the school, but are subject to a yearly progress review.
-Sixth form students can also apply for scholarships based on a competitive examination.
+Sixth form students can also apply for scholarships, including additional scholarships for STEAM and Ethical Enterprise.

 Bursaries can be granted to students and their families if there is a case of financial hardship.
 These funds are limited and must be applied for each year the student attends the school.
 An application will be reviewed by an independent company, Bursary Administration Ltd, who will arrange a home visit to discuss finances and the application.